ABI-Software/ABIBook/tutorials/embc13/scenario1/mercurial.rst

 .. include:: /PMR/PMR-teaching-instance-warning.rst

 In order to make changes to models in the repository, you must first register for an account.
-The *Log in* and *Register* links can be found near the top right corner of the page.
-Your account will have the appropriate access privileges so that you can push any changes you have made to a model back into the repository.
+For this, go to the `main repository site <http://models.physiomeproject.org/>`_, click on the *Register* link near the top right corner, and provide both a username and password.
+Once registered, go back to the `teaching repository <http://teaching.physiomeproject.org/>`_ site and log in to it by clicking on the *Log in* link (also near the top right corner).
+Your account has the appropriate access privileges so that you can push any changes you have made to a model back into the repository.

-Click on the Register link near the top right, and fill in the registration form.
-Enter your username and desired password.
-After completing the email validation step, you can now log in to the repository.

 .. note::
-   This username and password are also the credentials you use to interact with the repository via Mercurial.
+   Your username and password are also the credentials you use to interact with the repository via Mercurial.

-Once logged in to the repository, you will notice that there is a new link in the navigation bar, My Workspaces.
-This is where all the workspaces you create later on will be listed.
-The Log in and Register links are also replaced by your username and a Log out link.
+Once logged in to the repository, you will notice that there are a couple of new links in the navigation bar (*My Workspaces* and *Documentation*).
+The *My Worskpaces* link is where all the workspaces you create later on will be listed.
+The *Log in* link is also replaced by your username and a *Log out* link (which you can access by clicking on your username).

 Mercurial username configuration
 --------------------------------